aiven/devportal/docs/platform/howto/use-aws-privatelinks.rst

-   load balancer behind each VPC endpoint service, and the target rules on the load balancer for the service nodes need at least two successful heartbeats before they transition from the ``initial`` state to ``healthy`` and are included in the load balancer's active forwarding rules.
+   load balancer behind each VPC endpoint service, and the target rules on the load balancer for the service nodes need at least two successful heartbeats before they transition from the ``initial`` state to ``healthy`` and are included in the active forwarding rules of the load balancer. forwarding rules.

    | **Note:** Currently, you can only create one VPC endpoint for each